spotts2010/global-stay-2/README.md

   - Modifying the Firestore data model to include separate fields for each address component.
   - Updating the admin interface to parse these components from the Google Places API response.
   - Enhancing the search feature to perform more precise, field-specific queries.
+- **Map View Default Location**: If a search yields no results, the map should default to the user's current location.
+This will require requesting location permissions from the user's browser.